January 12, 2021

 This dish is nutritious in more ways than one, however.
-The chickpeas and cashews are good sources of protein, and serving it with rice increases the protein content.
+The chickpeas and cashews are good sources of protein, and serving them with rice increases the protein content.
 The flavors come from lots of spices instead of unhealthy ingredients (although I did include some maple syrup in this recipe, feel free to leave it out if you would like to avoid sugar)!

 While this dish might be normally served at lunch or dinner, the leftovers make one of my favorite breakfasts.
 It's delicious on toast, a bagel, or naan.